 Say hello to the nesting instinct!
 This urge to clean, tidy and bake is a primal instinct that goes back thousands of years.
 Even birds and small mammals do it – and it’s completely normal.

-A study by McMasters University in Canada has found that while not all mums-to-be experience the nesting instinct, many women do get this urge, stemming from an inbuilt need to protect and prepare for your unborn baby.
+A study has found that while not all mums-to-be experience the nesting instinct, many women do get this urge, stemming from an inbuilt need to protect and prepare for your unborn baby.

 ‘And the nesting instinct can be very useful,’ says psychologist Dr Sandra Wheatley.
 ‘There’s a practical, psychological, problem-solving drive behind the urge.
 When your baby arrives, life will be all about him.
 And you are meant to rest when he sleeps – you don’t want to be cleaning under the sofa then!
 Embracing the nesting instinct is a good way of minimising the amount of things that might tempt you not to rest once your baby arrives.’

 Eight top tips for pregnancy nesting

 - Attach reassuring labels to remind yourself the job is done.
 A ‘packed and ready to go!’ tag tied onto the handle of your hospital bag will make you feel great.

 - Have a five-minute delay: when you feel the urge to paint the lounge, set the timer on your phone and do something to distract yourself.
 Chances are, the urge will have passed when the timer sounds.

 - Add star ratings to your to-do list: three stars for ‘must-do’ tasks, two for ‘would be good to do’ and one for ‘could do after baby is born’.
 Start with the three-star tasks, and tick them off as you complete them so you have visual reassurance that you’re making progress.

 - Put you on your to-do list and use your nesting instinct to properly nurture yourself ready for your baby’s arrival.